department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-08-Toxic-Exposure/TE-Monitoring.md

 ### Success Metric Validation
-We are regularly evaluating our top success metrics to make sure we can trust them.

 <details>
-  <summary>Click to expand findings below. </summary>
+  <summary>We are regularly evaluating our top success metrics to make sure we can trust them.
+Click to expand findings below. </summary>

 ### TE Abdanonment and Overall 526 Abandonment
 ||**Toxic Exposure Abandonment** |**Overall 526 Abandonment**|